 In January 2006, the gallery moved to its current location in the Marais and since then it has represented David Ryan.
 In 2007, the gallery doubled its space with a 400 square meter exhibition space.
 The gallery joined the Professional Committee of Art Galleries.
 The gallery added new emerging artists: Benjamin Edwards, Pedro Barbeito, Sven-Ole Frahm, Joseph Nechvatal, Marcus Sendlinger.
 The gallery has developed a new program with established artists Linda Besemer, Ron Gorchov, Judy Pfaff and Bram Bogart.
 In the exhibition The Incomplete - Paris in 2010, the gallery introduced 28 artists collected by Hubert Neumann.

-In September 2011, Galerie Richard opened a second gallery in Chelsea, New York.
-On this date, the gallery name was officially changed to Galerie Richard.
+In September 2011, Galerie Richard opened a second gallery in Chelsea, New Yorkwith an inaugural exhibiton of Paul Henry Ramirez.
+The gallery name was changed to Galerie Richard.
 In 2012-13, Takesada Matsutani, Peter Rogiers joined the two galleries, Dionisio González and Yang Yi joined the gallery in New York, while Stan Narten is exhibited in Paris.
 In 2014 the gallery presents John M Armleder, Norio Imai, and Lauren Marsolier.

 "Coming to Chelsea" The Art Newspaper: The International Edition, September 2011